rsr-at-mindtwin/wisdom/README.md

 5. The things you own and interact with amplify your pre-existing personality traits.
 This can be mild to the point of invisibility or can be extreme: cars, dogs, guns, bicycles, etc. tend to bring with them, for some people, high levels of aggressive entitlement and stubborness.
 Aggressive (not in the good way), entitled people will have that trait amplified.
 [20]
 6. Self-image is often projected onto other actors in a very unhelpful way.
 [19]
 7. By the time you are aware of a {trend, device, software app or tool, ... } it is probably at least halfway through it's lifespan.
 [21]
+8. People who believe themselves "above politics and game playing" almost always end up at the bottom of a hierarchy of politicians, most mediocre.
+A little effort would go a long way towards a better life experience.

 ## high level takeaways